ddorenDK/kea-final-exam/README.md

 ## Azure Pipelines
 - The pipeline should run once a week and generate a new updated json file
-- FAILS because: ##[error]No hosted parallelism has been purchased or granted.
-To request a free parallelism grant, please fill out the following form https://aka.ms/azpipelines-parallelism-request

 ## Github Pages
 - The web page acts as a place to see the generated json artifact